What is Refraction?

 - Twinkling of stars is due to refraction of light.

-- Mirage and looming are the optical illusion which are result of refraction of light.
+- Mirage and looming are optical illusions which are a result of refraction of light.

 - A swimming pool always looks shallower than it really is because the light coming from the bottom of the pool bends at the surface due to refraction of light.

-- Formation of rainbow is an example of refraction as the sun rays bend through the raindrops resulting in rainbow.
+- Formation of a rainbow is an example of refraction as the sun rays bend through the raindrops resulting in rainbow.

 - Prism is also an example of refraction.

 What is Refraction of Light in Ray Optics?

 Refraction of light refers to the change in direction of a ray of light when it travels from one medium to another.
 Refraction of light is one of the most common types of phenomenon but various other waves like water waves and sound waves also experience refraction.